getflourish/Sketch-Style-Inventory/Readme.md

 ### Rename/Rename selected layers
 `experimental` A simple wizard that will guide you through your styles that are missing variable names.
 This will be used to to provide more information for SASS and JSON export.

-## Change Log

-**December 7, 2014**
-* Moved all unreleated plugins to a new repository called [Sketch Mate](https://github.com/getflourish/Sketch-Mate).
-It will take a few days to update the documentation for the new plugins.